vert-x/mod-lang-php/README.md

 ### Closing an AsyncFile

-To close an AsyncFile call the `close` function.
+To close an AsyncFile call the `close` method.
 Closing is asynchronous and if you want to be notified when the close has been completed you can specify a handler function as an argument to `close`.